torvalds/linux/Documentation/kernel-hacking/locking.rst

 ------------------------------

-For kernels compiled without ``CONFIG_SMP``, and without ``CONFIG_PREEMPT`` spinlocks do not exist at all.
-This is an excellent design decision: when no-one else can run at the same time, there is no reason to have a lock.
+For kernels compiled without ``CONFIG_SMP``, and without ``CONFIG_PREEMPT`` spinlocks do yest exist at all.
+This is an excellent design decision: when yes-one else can run at the same time, there is yes reason to have a lock.

 If the kernel is compiled without ``CONFIG_SMP``, but ``CONFIG_PREEMPT`` is set, then spinlocks simply disable preemption, which is sufficient to prevent any races.
-For most purposes, we can think of preemption as equivalent to SMP, and not worry about it separately.
+For most purposes, we can think of preemption as equivalent to SMP, and yest worry about it separately.

 You should always test your locking code with ``CONFIG_SMP`` and ``CONFIG_PREEMPT`` enabled, even if you don't have an SMP test box,